 To hold the trucking company liable and recover the damages you need, we have to build a solid case.
 This includes a full investigation of why and how your accident happened.
 We may also enlist the help of expert witnesses—including engineers, accident reconstruction specialists, and others—to help us understand how the accident occurred.

 As a part of the investigation into your collision, we identify a wide range of evidence, including:

 - The police report from officers on the scene;

 - Witness statements from others who saw the crash;

-- Pictures or video of the accident, the scene, and the vehicles involved;
+- Pictures or videos of the accident, the scene, and the vehicles involved;

-- Video of the crash, when available; and
+- Videos of the crash, when available; and,

 - Your medical records and other documentation of your injuries and damages.

 The trucking company also has evidence we need to obtain and analyze, thanks to strict state and federal laws that require trucking companies and truck drivers to keep meticulous records.
 This evidence may include:

 - The truck driver’s rest logs;